ETP Client for web traffic

 In the ETP Client configuration, an administrator can select the Configure ETP Client as local computer web proxy setting and further modify the proxy port if needed.
 By default, ETP Client listens for traffic on port 8080.
 If this port is used by another process in your network, you can enter a new port into this field.

-If ETP client was previously set to modify the local web proxy settings, enabling this setting will revert the local web proxy to its previous state where no local web proxy is configured.
+If ETP Client was previously set to modify the local web proxy settings, enabling transparent traffic interception will revert the local web proxy to its previous state where no local web proxy is configured.

 When using ETP Client with transparent traffic interception, note the following:

-If your organization uses Enterprise Application Access (EAA) Client, make sure you add the destination IP address or CIDRs of any client-based application that you don’t want scanned by the proxy to the ETP Network Configuration.
-By default, the internal IP addresses that are part of RFC 1918 and RFC 4193 are added to the ETP network configuration.
+If your organization uses Enterprise Application Access (EAA) Client, make sure you add the destination IP address or CIDRs of any client-based application that you don’t want scanned by the proxy to the Local Bypass Settings.
+By default, the internal IP addresses that are part of RFC 1918 and RFC 4193 are added to the Local Bypass Settings.

 Browser sessions that were open while the client was in an unprotected state will remain open even if the client returns to a protected state.